 Dr Anna Meyer’s award-winning research thesis was on the effects of extracting teeth on the aesthetics of a smile.
 This research has since been published in a two-part paper in the world-renowned American Journal of Orthodontics and Dentofacial Orthopaedics.

-Orthodontics is an art and a science, and we believe a solo operator hands-on approach, with one person carrying out the treatment, lends itself to achieving the best and most efficient outcome for the patient.
+Orthodontics is an art and a science, and we believe a solo operator hands-on approach, with one orthodontist carrying out the treatment, lends itself to achieving the best and most efficient outcome for the patient.
 We believe that this individual focus at each appointment gives the attention each patient deserves.

 We keep up to date with the latest orthodontic research and technology, while also respecting treatment methods which have stood the test of time and academic critique.
 This means that the treatment our patients receive is based on sound evidence.